AgentTroll/landing/README.md

 # Wiring

-Green LED goes to pin 2 and RED LED goes to pin 3.
+Green LED goes to pin 2 and red LED goes to pin 3.
 Set up the resistors, ground and voltage pins as you desire.

 # Building